 Additionally, TCEQ conducts routine water sampling in the NTMWD and city systems through an independent laboratory to confirm water quality compliance with state and federal standards.
 The cities we serve also collect their own water samples, which are analyzed in NTMWD’s state-certified laboratory and reported to TCEQ.

 NTMWD’s water meets all safety standards required by the TCEQ, EPA, and the Safe Water Drinking Act.
 Test results are available for the public to review in our monthly and annual water quality reports.
 The cities and utilities we serve also produce their own water quality reports.
-See list of resources below – jump to test results.

 Chlorine